GitHub Copilot vs Tabnine: Security, Privacy, Pricing (2026)

 Tabnine's Local Model

 Tabnine's most distinctive feature is its local model option.
-A smaller AI model runs directly on your machine, processing code completions without any network requests.
-This means your code never leaves your computer.
+A smaller AI model runs directly on your machine, processing completions without network requests.
+Your code never leaves your computer.
 The local model is less capable than cloud options but provides maximum privacy for sensitive codebases.

 Copilot's Cloud Architecture